alemart/speedy-vision/README.md

     // create the feature detector
     const fast = Speedy.FeatureDetector.FAST();

+    // set its sensitivity
     fast.sensitivity = 0.7; // experiment with this number

     // detect features
-    const features = await fast.detectFeatures(media);
+    const features = await fast.detect(media);
     console.log(features);
 };
 ```

 #### FAST features

+`Speedy.FeatureDetector.FAST(n: number): SpeedyFeatureDetector`
+`Speedy.FeatureDetector.MultiscaleFAST(): SpeedyFeatureDetector`

-When using any variation of FAST[1], the feature detector includes the following additional properties:
+When using any variation of the FAST feature detector, the following additional properties are available:

 * `threshold: number`.
 An alternative to `sensitivity` representing the threshold paramter of FAST: an integer between `0` and `255`, inclusive.
 Lower thresholds get you more features.
   * Note: `sensitivity` is an easier-to-use property and does *not* map linearly to `threshold`.